The best investments for retirement combine tax advantages, return, safety, inflation protection, liquidity, and income.

 by Michael Sharpnack

-A diversified portfolio of stocks and bonds can capture the advantages of all the important elements of the best investments for retirement: tax advantages, return, safety, inflation protection, liquidity, and income.
+A diversified portfolio of stocks and bonds can capture the advantages of all the important elements of the best investments for retirement: return, safety, inflation protection, liquidity, and income.
 It’s liquid; it has return and inflation protection from stocks, safety from bonds, and it efficiently provides for income.

 Every situation is unique, though, and some occasions arise where another type of investment should be used.